 Importing goods means bringing in something from another country – and it passes through the customs clearance process on arrival.
 Import trade is regulated by customs authorities.
 They control the flow of goods and are responsible for collecting duties and taxes.

 The importation process involves an importer and an exporter and is sometimes mediated by a customs broker.
 To ensure everything goes smoothly, it’s vital to understand the responsibilities of each party, the regulations in place and to have the right documentation ready.
-Here is a 101 on the key terms and the steps you'll need to take when importing goods.
+Let's go over the key terms and the steps you'll need to take when importing goods.

 An importer is a party who makes, personally or via a broker, an import declaration and who's responsible for the payment of duties and taxes.
 On shipping documents, this party would often be named a buyer or consignee.
 Both a business and a private person can be considered an importer.
 In most cases, the importer is also the owner of the goods being imported.